Canon 4000D vs Pentax K-1

 |14.||Nikon D500||Y||stereo / mono||Y||Y||mini||3.0||Y||Y||Y|

 |16.||Pentax K-1 II||Y||stereo / mono||Y||Y||micro||2.0||Y||-||-|

 It is notable that the K-1 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The 4000D lacks such a headphone port.

 Studio photographers will appreciate that the Pentax K-1 (unlike the 4000D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Travel and landscape photographers will find it useful that the K-1 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The 4000D is a recent model that features in the current product line-up of Canon.
-In contrast, the K-1 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the K-1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the K-1 was succeeded by the Pentax K-1 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.